-Here's my guide to finding Bernini's art and sculptures in Rome Italy.
-Gian Lorenzo Bernini was one of the greatest artists of the Baroque.
-The Baroque period, covering the entire 17th century, was characterized by exuberance, excess, movement, intensity, and complexity.
+Gian Lorenzo Bernini was the greatest sculptor of the Baroque.
+The Baroque period was characterized by exuberance, excess, movement, intensity, and formal glamor.

-The term Baroque means "misshapen pearl" in Italian.
-That's the art of Bernini in a nutshell -- sensual and evocative.
-Not your typical idealized and distant sculpture stuck on a pedestal.
-Bernini's works are dramatic and full of movement and immediacy, sometimes like shock theater in the round.
+The term Baroque means “misshapen pearl” in Italian.
+That’s the art of Bernini in a nutshell — sensual and evocative.

 Bernini was a prodigy and genius.
 Like Michelangelo before him, Bernini had an all encompassing virtuosity.
 And he was prolific for many decades, a fevered workaholic who rarely turned down a commission.

-Let's begin with an overview of Bernini's life.
 Bernini was born in Naples in 1598.
-He was the 5th of 11 children.
 His father Pietro was a sculptor.
 Bernini was in his studio at just age 5 and showed early promise.

 Legend holds that Bernini created his first significant sculpture, The Goat Amalthea, at just age 8.
 That attribution may have been Bernini exaggerating the facts to burnish his legacy.
 Art historians think the table sculpture is from his early teens.

-Still, a group sculpture in the round at an early age is an impressive feat.
-When Cardinal Maffeo Barberini (later Pope Urban VIII) saw it, he branded Bernini the "next Michelangelo."
+Still, a group sculpture in the round at an early age is a preposterously sophisticated work.
+When Cardinal Maffeo Barberini (later Pope Urban VIII) saw it, he branded Bernini the “next Michelangelo.”
 This tidbit may also derive from Bernini himself.
-Invented or not, the "prediction" came true.
+Invented or not, the “prediction” came true.